 One of the most anticipated books in the carnivore diet space has finally arrived, and in just a couple of months, it has become a huge success.

 I’ve been following Dr Shawn Baker online through his blog and the podcast episodes he’s been featured in over the years.
-So, when I heard he was going to be one of the first people to write the definitive guide with the carnivore diet book, I was pretty excited, to say the least.
+So, when I heard he would be one of the first people to write the definitive guide with The Carnivore Diet book, I was pretty excited to give it a review.

 The big question, though, is whether it’s a book just for people who want to know more about this diet, or if converts will also gain some new information.